coface/business-information-api/python/README.md

 Select Python
 ![](images/image2.png)

-Paste the sample code in
+Paste the sample code in (in this example, we're pasting the contents of getDemoCompanies.py)
 ![](images/image3.png)

 Click run